 To taste wine like a sommelier, the first step is to take a moment to evaluate the liquid in your glass.
 You’ve probably seen this step being performed in a movie every time there is a luxury wine tasting scene.
 Notice the color, clarity, and consistency.
 Take note of how rich or deep the color is and how clear it is by holding it up in good lighting.

 Notice if the wine is pale, rich, dark, or colorless.
 White wine ranges from completely clear to very pale green, yellow, and even some shades of light brown.

 Red wine varies between true red, ruby red, and various shades of purple.
 One key difference between white and red wines is that white wines tend to turn a darker color as they age, while red wines lose their color and start to turn brown.

-Keep these pointers in mind when you evaluate the wine and move onward to the next step.
+Keep these wine tasting tips in mind when you evaluate the wine and move onward to the next step.

 Swirl The Wine